ValheKouneli/SkrolliEditor/documentation/TimeUsage.md

   * feature: picture editor can mark pictures ready
   * feature: language_consultant can set themselves as the language consultant of an article
   * feature: language_consultant of an article can mark it language_checked
-  * TODO: admin can make users editors, language consultant, picture editors and layout artists
 * Wednesday 8h?
   * starting to implement putting user roles into a separate database table
 * Thursday 1h
   * demo
-* Friday
+* Friday 8h?
+  * Finished making separate table for user roles.
+Now it works.
+Fixed a lot of bugs.
+  * Merged to master.
+Fixed some more bugs.
+  * Updated documentation.
+  * Feature: admin can make users editors and not-editors
   * TODO: picture status can not be changed if picture is marked ready
   * TODO: article status can not be changed if language_checked = True